remothuman/nyc4free-to-gc/readme.md

+Todo next:
+- scrape the full event description and external link from the individual event pages to be able to embed that into the gcalendar

 Todo ideas:
-- multiple calendar, one with all day events as just first and last date, one normal
+- multiple calendar, one with all day events as just first and last date, one normal (or just do that for events longer than a month)
 - make a frontend landing webpage linking to how to add calendar